drb0/Echo360Download/README.md

 ### Installing

-Downloadable from the Chrome Web Store [link] or yopu can download a package from releases on Github.
+Downloadable from the Chrome Web Store [link] or packages are available from releases on Github.

 ## Authors